-Music and the arts play a huge part in the life of Dickens Heath Community Primary School.
-Children are frequently exposed to music in class (music is taught using ‘Charanga’ on-line) as well as having a weekly music assembly and lots of extra-curricular musical activities.
+All children are frequently exposed to a broad range of music in class (music is taught using ‘Charanga’ on-line) as well as having a weekly music assembly (which many children take part in) and lots of extra-curricular musical activities.

-We currently run three school choirs, with over 80 children taking part in one or more of them.
-Our longest-standing choir is our Key Stage 2 Choir drawing on children from years 3 to 6.
+We run three school choirs, with over 80 children taking part in one or more of them.
+Our longest-standing choir is our Key Stage 2 Choir drawing on children from years 3 to 6 and open to all.
 This choir performs regularly within school and in the wider community.
-They have performed at Birmingham’s Symphony Hall and the Genting Arena as well as at Dickens Heath’s Festival on the Green.
-Our Key Stage 1 Singing Group welcomes children from years 1 and 2.
-They also perform regularly in school concerts and have visited Sunrise Residential home.
-They take part in Touchwood’s annual Christmas Choir Competition and have performed in Symphony Hall and at The Core Theatre in Solihull.
+It has performed at Birmingham’s Symphony Hall, Warwick Arts Centre and the Resorts World Arena as well as at Dickens Heath’s Festival on the Green and several local schools.
+Our Key Stage 1 Singing Group welcomes any child from years 1 and 2.
+This choir also performs regularly in school concerts and has visited Sunrise Residential home on a number of occasions.
+It takes part in Touchwood’s annual Christmas Choir Competition and has performed in Symphony Hall and at The Core Theatre in Solihull.
 Our Boys Only Choir was set up in 2015 with the support of the Armonico Consort from Warwick.
-They made their performance debut at the Royal Albert Hall in London in June 2016.
-They have also taken part in school concerts and in a Primary School Singing project at Tudor Grange Academy.
+It made its performance debut at the Royal Albert Hall in London in June 2016 and returned there for a second concert in April 2018 (with a third cancelled in June 2020 due to the Covid pandemic).
+The BOC has also taken part in school concerts and in a Primary School Singing project at Tudor Grange Academy.

 All children are given the opportunity to take part in productions.
-Every year the Foundation Stage, Year 1 and Year 2 put on their own nativity plays.
+Every year the Foundation Stage and Key Stage 1 put on their own nativity plays.
 Other performances take place within year groups and our end of year productions for Years 5 and 6 at Alderbrook School have been highly acclaimed.
-Productions have included The Lion King, Jungle Book and most recently, School of Rock, a production praised by all those who saw it and a highlight of their time at Dickens Heath for many of the children involved.
+Productions have included The Lion King, Jungle Book, School of Rock, Joseph and the Amazing Technicolour Dreamcoat and, most recently, The Wizard of Oz.

 Children throughout school have the chance to take part in dance activities and have taken part in Alderbrook School’s dance festival and the Coventry, Solihull and Warwickshire Schools Talent Competition.

-For more information please contact Mrs Maddock:
+For more information for Music please contact Mrs Maddock and Miss Parsons: